urtuteja/Metaphor-Detection-XLMR-Climate-Technology/README.md

 ---

-## Not Included (Due to File Size Limitations)
+## Not Included

-The following folders were generated while running the code but are not included in this repository:
+The following folders were generated while running the code but are not included in this repository due to file size limitations:

 - **`/metaphor_xlmr_domain_adapted`**
   Folder created during domain-adaptive pre-training.